 Click here for an index to the deeds for 363 Marlborough, click here for a plan of the original land, and click here for further information on the land on the north side of Marlborough between Hereford and Massachusetts Avenue.

-In 1887, the Richardsons built a new home on the lot to the west, where they moved when it was completed.
-The new house was numbered 365 Marlborough and their former home on the corner was re-numbered 363 Marlborough.
+The Richardsons left the lot to the west vacant, and in October of 1880 purchased a strip of land 4 feet wide to its west, increasing the width to 24 feet.
+They continued to leave the land vacant until 1887, when they built a new home on it, where they moved when it was completed.
+The new house was numbered 365 Marlborough (thereby enabling them to retain their current address) and their former home on the corner was re-numbered 363 Marlborough.
 In building their new home, the Richardsons transferred a strip 4 feet wide from the west edge of their lot at 363 Marlborough; as a result, the new house was 28 feet wide on Marlborough but only 24 feet wide at the alley.

 On June 15, 1888, 363 Marlborough was purchased from Mary Richardson by Frank Staples Sherburne.
 He and his wife, Annie Cora (Seavey) Sherburne, made it their home.
 They previously had lived at 350 Marlborough.